 When we had guests, he thought it was funny to sneak up under the chair they sat on and poke them in the back of the ankle.
 They would jump and get all excited until they found out it was the rabbit.
 You could just about see him laugh over that one.
 He had quite a sense of humor.
 He had a hard plastic ball that he would bat around and chase after.
 He had many similarities to a cat in that respect.

-We lost our Buggy after 5 years.
+We lost our Buggy after five years.
 We had other rabbits by then.
 We had put him outside for a few hours to breed with a female rabbit we had, who was almost identical to him in looks except her spots were black instead of gray.
 We left for a few hours knowing they were safe.
-They were in a chain link kennel with chain link on top of it.
-It had a chain link floor so nothing could dig in or out.
+They were in a chain-link kennel with chain link on top of it.
+It had a chain-link floor so nothing could dig in or out.
 When we came back, Buggy was missing, the female was dead, and the cage was cut open.
 Someone had deliberately cut it to let their dog in.
 We never found him or any sign of him.
 We lost heart about having rabbits after losing him and eventually got rid of the other rabbits.
 I still miss him and it has been many years.

 Should Your Rabbit Live Free-Range?

-Have You ever had a pet rabbit
+Have you ever had a pet rabbit?

 © 2011 Becky Katz